Campbell-Muscle-Lab/howtos_linear_mixed_models/docs/pages/MATLAB/two_way_model/two_way_model.md

 # Implementation

 MATLAB needs a place to store the SAS code and the SAS output file.
-Create the following sub-folders
+You neeed the following sub-folders
 + sas_code
 + sas_results
 in your working directory.
+These should be created as part of the repo.

 Then run [two_way_linear_mixed_model.m](two_way_linear_mixed_model.m)